-Nut breads are among my favorites to both bake and eat.
+Fruity breads like this vegan Banana Nut Bread or my vegan Mango Bread are among my favorites to both bake and eat.
 And why not?
 They have all the luscious richness of cake, but you can enjoy them without the guilt.
-Sure, they contain sugar, but there’s also the wonderful goodness of fruit like banana or mango – or a veggie like Pumpkin, in this case.
+Sure, they contain sugar, but there's also the wonderful goodness of fruit - or a veggie like Pumpkin, in this case.
 I make it even more healthful by baking with whole wheat pastry flour which is a perfect and better-for-you alternative to all-purpose flour.
 I have found that adding some molasses to the recipe always makes a great difference to the final taste.
 The bread, or cake, tastes richer and the sweetness is more rounded.

 I also use a mix of spices- ginger, cinnamon, nutmeg and cloves- to give the bread a tantalizing complexity that takes it beyond just breakfast food.